March 10, 2006 (Revised July 23, 2012;Reviewed Dec 3 2018)

-- Provide a special place on the web site where learners can talk to and help each other.
-This can be a virtual café or simply an open discussion forum that learners use for posting questions of fellow learners.
+- Provide a special place on the course site where learners can talk to and help each other.
+This can be a virtual café or simply an open discussion forum that learners use for posting questions for fellow learners.
 Learners are often working late at night and on weekends, and are likely to see and answer questions before a faculty member.
 Learners do like to share their discoveries and how they might have figured out similar questions.
 An added benefit is how this mutual support builds community.

 - Group students into small groups of four to five students for responding to the postings in the first two to three weeks of a course.
 This strategy encourages students to identify with learners more deeply.
 This is similar to ad-hoc grouping in a physical classroom.
 Sometimes grouping can be based on learners with similar or complementary thinking or learners holding different perspectives.